BrookTsui/BrookTsui.github.io/_pages/note.md

 4. Quantum Electron Dynamics [En]

-I lavish to teach others since it also benefits me a lot.
-This note writen when I was teaching one of my roommates about QED for his study on quantum optics.
+I like to teach since it always inspires me a lot.
+This note is writen for teaching one of my roommates about QED for his study on quantum optics.

 5. [Majorana Fermions](../files/majorana.pdf) [En]